 - We will be using a Raspberry Pi.
-Model B+ or Model 2-B are probably the best, but any of the models (A, B, A+, B+, 2) should work with the homeworks.
+Model 3-B is currently probably the be - Model 3-B is currently probably the best, but any of the models (A, B, A+, B+, 2) should work with the homeworks.
 No compute node.
-Zero probably will work but a bigger pain to use.
-Pi3 will probably be OK for this class too but there are a lot of non-trivial changes and I haven't test it so your job might be more difficult. - You will also need an SD card (4GB or bigger).
-Older ones take the big ones, newer the small ones.
+Zero probably will work but a bigger pain to use (no ethernet, no GPIO header). - You will also need an SD card (4GB or bigger).
+Older Pis take the wide ones, newer the narrow ones.
 Usually not a problem as they tend to come with those adapters.
-You will want to install Linux (I tend to use Raspbian); getting a card pre-installed with Raspbian or "NOOBS" can save an hour or so of writing the SD card.
+You will want to install Linux (I tend to use Raspbian);

+getting a card pre-installed with Raspbian or "NOOBS" can save an hour or so of writing the SD card.

-For power you will need a USB-micro cable.
+• For power you will need a USB-micro cable.
 You can power from any desktop or laptop (or a 1A or higher USB charger)